CarlMM/SocialPlatformProjectWebApiAndFrontend/Features+Userstories.md

 Scenario: None will be able to delete my post, other than admins

-- Given that the User is loggen in
+- Given that the User is logged in
 - And the User is not the creator of the post
 - Then the **Delete** button will not appear on the post